trytonus/trytond-shipping-endicia/doc/product.rst

     :width: 1000

 .. note:: Here Salable field should be checked.
-               Weight UOM field should be selected as Ounce only.
+          And weight UOM field has to be configured as Ounce.